jwschroeder3/enricherator/README.md

 (K) for the coefficient being greater than the value provided at the `--threshold` argument, and K for the coefficient being less than the `--threshold` value.
+Note that `--threshold` is on the log2-scale, so setting `--threshold 1.0` denotes a fold-enrichment of 2, and setting `--threshold 2.0` would denote a fold-enrichment of 4.

 ```bash
 cd <top_direc>